Aviation Pilot Error Accident Lawyers

-What constitutes a pilot error primarily depends on whether the pilot breached the duty of care— a term that defines what another pilot would do under similar or identical circumstances.
+What constitutes an aviator error primarily depends on whether the pilot breached their duty of care— a term that defines what another pilot would do under similar or identical circumstances.
 Types of errors made by pilots may result from the following.

 - Failure to communicate with air traffic controllers or misunderstanding the directions received.